To teach in the State of California you must first earn a Teaching Credential. Find the information you need to apply and gain your credential below.

 Reading Education Specialist Credential

-The Reading/Language Arts Specialist Credential prepares students for a teaching career working with speech/oral deficiencies and disorders.
+The Reading/Language Arts Specialist Credential prepares students for a teaching career working with classroom teachers to monitor student progress, direct literacy interventions, plan literacy instruction programs and develop and coordinate reading programs at the school, district, or county level.

 Reading/Language Arts Specialist Credential